-Release Author Revisions v1.0 M. Santos Initial Release; submitted to EAC for approval
+Release Author Revisions v1.0 M. Santos Initial Release; submitted to EAC for approval V1.1 M. Santos Updates to address EAC comments

 Disclaimer

 The Certification Test results reported herein must not be used by the client to claim product certification, approval, or endorsement by NVLAP, NIST, or any agency of the Federal Government.
 Results herein relate only to the items tested.